 So, it’s better to write without intending to showcase your expertise in writing.
 Keeping the message simple and conversational, helps prospects to develop trust in you, as they find your message intended for them, for good.
 That’s where you connect and establish relationship with them, and you become ‘eligible’ to persuade them further.

 Realistic messages appeal better than the superfluous ones.
-So, as you start writing, remove your dreamy cap and write pen down honest-to-goodness messages.
-Avoid too many adjectives as they make any part of content unrealistic.
+So, as you start writing, remove your dreamy cap and pen down honest-to-goodness messages.
+Avoid too many adjectives as they make any part of the content unrealistic.
 Make sure to go through your own content and think in the customer’s perspective.
 If it looks like exaggerating the truth at any point of time, remove that chunk, no matter, how attractive may it seem.

 Prefer to present numbers or figures instead of mere words.
 Unrealistic huge figures never intrigue while small but real ones may.